nditech/org.ndi.demtools/README.md

 If you use Amazon Web Services (AWS), a prebuilt version of Civi can be found [here](https://bitnami.com/stack/civicrm/cloud/aws/amis).
 These images contain an already installed version of CiviCRM ready for deployment on an Amazon EC2 server.
 If you use this solution, you can skip the section labeled *Installing using Drupal*.

 To install from an AMI image, follow the link above and select the AMI for the region you want to host in.
 Clicking on the AMI link will take you to the instance deployment page.
-It is recommended to use at least a t2.small server size.
+Your server size will depend on the amount of usage you expect on your site.
+A test site can run on a t2.micro.
+To access the site, go to the public ip generated for the EC2 instance.
+The username by default is 'user', and the password can be found by right-clicking on the instance and going to 'Instance Settings' > 'Get System Log'.

 #### Installing using Drupal